 How This Coffee Shop Just Became Your New Local

 The first time walking into a new coffee shop is a special moment.
-A fresh chance to slip away from a busy day, try a new blend and most importantly, meet the staff and locals who make the shop what it is.
-You’ll find BANTER, a new Australian café, tucked away on a quiet street in New York’s Greenwich Village, the perfect hideaway to step inside, find a seat by the window, and let the hours pass by.
-BANTER itself is just that – a space that fosters conversation and community – a home away from home – your new local.
+A fresh chance to slip away from a busy day, try a new roast, and most importantly, meet the staff and locals who make the cafe what it is.
+You’ll find BANTER, a new Australian-owned spot, tucked away on a quiet street in New York’s Greenwich Village, the perfect hideaway to step inside, find a seat by the window, and let the hours pass.
+BANTER itself is just that: a space that fosters conversation and community – a home away from home – your new local.

 What prompted you guys to make the leap to open BANTER?

 Nick Duckworth: I started working and managing bars in Sydney ever since I finished high school.
 I didn't take the usual path of going straight to university and going for an office job, I always knew I wanted to do my own thing, and I always knew my passion for hospitality would one day let me do this.
 I moved to New York with the desire to work in the hospitality industry.
 New York is a global hub for hospitality with some of the finest and most amazing culinary and dining experiences.
 I wanted to use the city to grow my own skills and leverage its constant inspiration to help develop the vision for my very own restaurant.
 All of these goals somehow aligned once I met Josh.

 Josh and myself both met whilst managing another Australian inspired restaurant - Two Hands.
 There was a point in time where Two Hands was expanding to a new location in Tribeca, and we were left to run the place on our own.
 It made us realize how well we worked together and I knew it was the perfect opportunity to create something special with him.